Stephen Wolfram shares remarkable lessons from his life and how he build the things he wanted to use.

 Steve Wolfram: My favorite example is this thing called “rule thirty,” which is a thing that just operates on a row of black and white cells, and at every step it just says, “Make the color of a cell be some fixed rule based on the color of that cell on step before on the color of its two neighbors.”

 So it's very simple thing.
 You can write it down and, yeah, it's my favorite science discovery, so it's on my business card.
 So it's just a little tiny, tiny…

 Guy Kawasaki: That and doctor.

-Stephen Wolfram: Right.
-Actually, the doctor is not on my business.
-Only credit cards.
-In business, doctor is a term of disrespect in some ways.
+Steve Wolfram: And doctor, yes, right.
+No, actually the doctor is not on my business card, only credit cards.
+You see, in business, doctor is a term of disrespect in some ways.

-Stephen Wolfram: In any case, the Rule 30 is a very simple rule.
-You can state it.
-You can say it in a sentence, although it's a boring sentence that involves ands and ors and things like that.
-Then you start it off from just one black cell, and you see what it does, and it makes this incredibly complicated pattern.
-That was a major a-ha moment, discovering that.
-You look in this computational universe of programs, and you're finding a phenomenon that you absolutely didn't expect.
-People would think simple programs simple behavior.
+Steve Wolfram: But in any case, rule 30 is a very simple rule.
+You can state it, kind of--you can say it in a sentence, although it's kind of a boring sentence that involves “ands” and “ors” and things like that, but then you started off from just one black cell and you see what it does, and it makes this incredibly complicated pattern.

-Stephen Wolfram: In ordinary physical technology, we find liquid crystals, and we say, "Gosh, this is a cool scientific physics phenomenon," or something.
-Actually, we realize that we can use that to make displays.
-It's the same kind of thing in the computational universe.
-You find these programs, and they do remarkable things, and sometimes they do things which we humans find useful for things that we want to do.
+It's kind of like in ordinary physical technology, we find liquid crystals and then we say, “gosh, this is a cool, scientific physics phenomenon or something.”
+Oh, well, actually, we realized we can use that to make displays,” for instance, and it's the same kind of thing in the computational universe.
+You find these programs and they do remarkable things, and then sometimes they do things which we humans find useful for things that we want to do.